iWinston/typeorm-plus/README.md

 </div>

-TypeORM is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, Nativescript React Native and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).
+TypeORM is an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, NativeScript React Native and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).
 Its goal is to always support the latest JavaScript features and provide additional features